MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-configuration-manager.md

 ### Deploy Visio and Project alongside the core apps

 To deploy Visio and Project with Microsoft 365 Apps, you can include them as part of the application when building it in Configuration Manager.
 For more information on licensing and system requirements, see [Deployment guide for Visio](deployment-guide-for-visio.md) and [Deployment guide for Project](deployment-guide-for-project.md).
-Note that when deploying with the Office 365 Installer Wizard in Configuration Manager, the same detection method is used for Microsoft 365 Apps, Visio, Project and other products.
-We recommend updating the detection method so it's unique for each product.
+Note that when deploying with the Office 365 Installer Wizard in Configuration Manager, the same detection method is used for Microsoft 365 Apps, Visio, Project, and other products.
+We recommend updating the detection method, so it is unique for each product.
 For more information, see [Detection Methods](/mem/configmgr/apps/deploy-use/create-applications#bkmk_dt-detect).

 ## Configure uninstall with Configuration Manager